RuolinZheng08/renpy-chess/README.md

 ## Guide for Integrating into a Ren'Py Project

-Note: This project is built on Ren'Py 7 and doesn't yet support Ren'Py 8 (which uses Python 3).
-If your game requires Ren'Py 8, please reach out to me.

-All of the files essential to the chess engine are in `game/00-chess-engine`.
+All files essential to the chess engine are in `game/00-chess-engine`.
 Therefore, you only need to copy the entire `00-chess-engine` into your Ren'Py `game` directory.

-The chess game is full-screen when the screen resolution is 1280x720, but is customizable to fit any screen sizes, as described in subsequent sections.
+The chess game is full-screen when the screen resolution is 1280x720, but it is customizable to fit any screen size, as described in subsequent sections.

 ### Structure of `00-chess-engine`